 Drinking plenty of water will keep you feeling good and looking good.
 Your body and immune system will benefit from staying well hydrated, and it can improve the condition of your skin too.
 The NHS advises us to drink about 1.2 litres per day, which is about 6-8 glasses.

 A quick and easy stress buster though is to listen to your favourite tunes.
-Why not move a music player to the kitchen so you can sing along even while you’re doing chores like cooking and washing up?
+Why not move a radio to the kitchen so you can sing along even while you’re doing chores like cooking and washing up?

 Researchers in the US have found that a wide social group contributes to a more positive, healthy outlook, which in turn can contribute to a healthy mind.
 One of the hardest things is going through long periods without being able to see friends.